Special Health Challenges for Black and Hispanic Families

 Annual checkups keep your health on track

-Black adults are 40% more likely to have high blood pressure but are less likely than whites to have it under control.
-Black women are almost 60% more likely to have high blood pressure than white women.5 Managing blood pressure lowers your chance of stroke, heart attack, and heart failure.
+Black adults are 30% more likely to have high blood pressure but less likely than white adults to have it under control.
+Black women are almost 50% more likely to have high blood pressure than white women.5

 It’s easy to get covered — Find out how